wharfkit/website/src/lib/docs/SessionKit/WalletPlugin.md

 - `chain`: A typed [Checksum256](#) indicating the blockchain ID the user is logging in with.
 - `permissionLevel`: A typed [PermissionLevel](#) indicating which account and permission the user has selected.

-Once that information is retrieved, it can then be returned to the Session Kit to complete the process.
+Once that information is retrieved, it can then be returned to the Session Kit to finish the process.

 A complete example of what this method may look like is outlined below.